-The EICV3 results shows that at the national level agriculture contributes the largest share of a household's income (46%), followed by wage income (25%), business income (i.e. self-employment), transfers, and rents.
+The EICV3 results indicate that at the national level, agriculture contributes the largest share of a household's income (46%), followed by wage income (25%), business income (i.e. self-employment), transfers, and rents.

-Figure 5.6 below presents the household income shares in Kayonza district.
-It shows that household income is driven by agriculture (57%), followed by wages income (19%) and business income (11%).
-The smallest contributor to household income in Kayonza district is public transfers income with 0.1%.
+Figure 5.6 below presents the household income shares in Muhanga district.
+It shows that half of households' income is driven by agriculture (55%), followed by wage income (20%), while rents, business income, and private transfers account for 9%, 8% and 7%, respectively.
+The smallest contributor to household income in Muhanga district is public transfers with about 1%.